Salah was 'not talking about Manchester United players' in post-match interview following Liverpool's 4-0 w...

 "I meant our midfield, and our defence, make it easy for us," Salah wrote on Twitter.
 "I was not talking about the Manchester United players whom I respect."

-Salah's brace against United saw him bring a six-game scoreless run to an end, but he was never concerned by the mini-goal drought.
+Salah's brace against United saw him bring a six-game scoreless run to an end, but he was never concerned by the goal drought.

-Helping Liverpool leapfrog Manchester City at the top of the league has always been his main focus, as he added in the Sky Sports interview: "I score many goals for this club.
+Helping Liverpool leapfrog Manchester City at the top of the league has always been his main focus, as he added: "I score many goals for this club.
 Sometimes you have bad luck.

 “The most important thing is the team winning.
 We just need to focus on ourselves and the rest is not in our hands."